-According to the National Institutes of Health, you are suffering from the eating disorder bulimia if you experience these binge-purge symptoms at least twice a week for three months:
+According to the National Institutes of Health, you have this eating disorder if you do the following at least twice a week for 3 months:

-You eat much more food than usual, in just a short time -- especially snacks or other foods high in calories.
-This episode is called a binge, and while it lasts, you feel like your eating is out of control.
+You binge eat.
+This means that you eat much more food than usual, beyond the point of feeling full, in just a short time -- especially snacks or other foods high in calories.
+During a binge, you feel like your eating is out of control.

-After a binge, you use aggressive purging tactics to try to prevent gaining weight from all the food you just ate.
+You “purge.”
+After a binge, you try to prevent gaining weight from all the food you just ate.
 You might make yourself vomit or take laxatives, diuretics, enemas, or other medications.
-You also might use fasting or excessive exercise as part of this harmful strategy.
+You also might use fasting or too much exercise as part of this harmful strategy.

-But unlike anorexia, which is a different eating disorder, you might be able to keep your body weight in the normal range, which helps to keep bingeing and purging a secret.
-But to you, bingeing can make you feel ashamed, while purging brings a sense of relief.
+It can also be harder to tell, from the outside, that someone has bulimia.
+Unlike with anorexia, you might be able to keep your body weight in the normal range, with your bingeing and purging a secret.
+But to you, bingeing can make you feel ashamed, while purging brings a temporary and false sense of relief.

-Your child has an unreasonable fear of being fat and thinks she's fat when she's not
+- Your child has an unreasonable fear of being fat and thinks they are fat when they are not

-Your child avoids eating with others or frequents the bathroom immediately after meals
+- Your child avoids eating with others or often visits the bathroom immediately after meals